MMR vaccine: False claims about autism

 In 1998 Andrew Wakefield et al. published a fraudulent paper about twelve children, reportedly with bowel symptoms and autism or other disorders acquired soon after administration of MMR vaccine, while supporting a competing vaccine.
 In 2010, Wakefield's research was found by the General Medical Council to have been "dishonest", and The Lancet fully retracted the paper.
 Three months following The Lancet's retraction, Wakefield was struck off the UK medical register, with a statement identifying deliberate falsification in the research published in The Lancet, and was barred from practising medicine in the UK.
 The research was declared fraudulent in 2011 by the British Medical Journal.

 Since Wakefield's publication, multiple peer-reviewed studies have failed to show any association between the vaccine and autism.
 The US Centers for Disease Control and Prevention, the Institute of Medicine of the US National Academy of Sciences, the UK National Health Service and the Cochrane Library review have all concluded that there is no evidence of a link.

 Administering the vaccines in three separate doses does not reduce the chance of adverse effects, and it increases the opportunity for infection by the two diseases not immunized against first.
+However, on August 10, 2026, US president Donald Trump signed an executive order requiring the MMR vaccine to be split into three separate shots, and recommending that "to the maximum extent feasible, all childhood immunizations should be administered at separate medical visits".
+During the signing, Trump stated that the new recommendation "has to do with many subjects including autism in particular"; he and Robert F. Kennedy Jr., secretary of health and human services, made numerous references to autism throughout the signing.

 Health experts have criticized media reporting of the MMR-autism controversy for triggering a decline in vaccination rates.
 Before publication of Wakefield's article, the inoculation rate for MMR in the UK was 92%; after publication, the rate dropped to below 80%.
 In 1998, there were 56 measles cases in the UK; by 2008, there were 1348 cases, with two confirmed deaths.

 In Japan, the MMR triplet is not used.
 Immunity is achieved by a combination vaccine for measles and rubella, followed up later with a mumps only vaccine.
 This has had no effect on autism rates in the country, further disproving the MMR autism hypothesis.